Seven opportunities in Thailand’s Solar Energy 2019

 Opportunity #7 – Internet of (Solar) Energy: Internet of Energy (IoE) means the implementation of Internet of Things (IoT) technology with distributed energy systems to optimize the efficiency of the generation, transmission, and utilization of electricity.
 As soon as Thailand and its regulatory framework are ready for a peer-to-peer energy trading community, every person can trade their energy directly, using a blockchain technology without any middleman.

 Professional service offer on solar energy projects

-Solar energy and other forms of renewable energy are one of the law firm’s areas of competence, long-standing experience, and unique market reputation.
-The scope of services cover these seven main activities:
+Solar energy and other forms of renewable energy are one of the law firm’s areas of proven competence, long-standing experience, and unique market reputation.
+The scope of services covers these seven main activities:

 - Scouting and evaluation of market opportunities